Particular/docs.particular.net/nservicebus/pipeline/message-mutators.md

 ## Transport Messages Mutators

+Transport message mutators work on the serialized transport message and are useful for compression, header manipulation, etc.
 Create transport message mutators by implementing the `IMutateIncomingTransportMessages` or `IMutateOutgoingTransportMessages` interfaces.
-This type of mutator works on the entire transport message and is useful for compression, header manipulation, etc.

 ### IMutateIncomingTransportMessages